hemal-maniar/hemal-maniar.github.io/_layouts/posts.md

 ---
 layout: post
-title: "Cicada HackTheBox"
+title: ""
-date: 2024-10-11
+date:
-categories: ['HackTheBox', 'Walkthrough']
+categories: ['', 'Walkthrough']
 comments: true
 author: Hemal Maniar
-description: Hello
+description: This is a walkthrough for Lame on HackTheBox.
+This is a part of my OSCP preparation.
-meta-description: Hello
+meta-description: This is a walkthrough for Lame on HackTheBox.
+This is a part of my OSCP preparation.
-keywords: 'cicada,hackthebox,walkthrough,OSCP,tryharder'
+keywords: ',,walkthrough,OSCP,tryharder'
 img:
 alt:
 output: